 Wound Care Management for Nurses

-A one day course for Nurses on wound care in practice.
-This is a didactic and hands on course which will cover topics on how wounds heal, what prevents healing, acute wounds, chronic wounds, infection and antiseptics.
-Wound and patient assessment, and decisions of what and how to dress wounds.
-This includes the demonstration of products, as well as the role and use of bandages and compression therapy.
+This practical, hands-on course is specialised towards nurses who work in wound care management.
+Our international expert in wound care will cover topics on how wounds heal, what prevents healing, acute and chronic wounds, infection and antiseptics, wound and patient assessment, and decisions of what and how to dress wounds.
+This includes in-depth demonstration of products, as well as the role and use of bandages and compression therapy.